htrieu93/Water-level-prediction/README.md

 Including the `--p` flag will indicate the use of a pretrained model

  	$ bash bin/train.sh -p -m "Bi-LSTM" -n 3 -l 1

+The clear.sh script will postprocessing files in the /data/postprocess folder

+	$ bash bin/clear.sh